Check out this two toned furniture makeover with a fun tan wash (color wash) technique and Fusion Mineral Paint in the color Blue Pine.

 If you want to see a list of some of the best sealers for furniture check out my post here!

 I love the way the tan wash lightens it up.
-I can’t believe that this was just regular old latex paint with water that I wiped on.
+I can’t believe that this was just a little bit of paint with water that I wiped on.
+White paint works well too.

 I found some raw wood hardware that happened to match the tan wash perfectly.
 When I purchased the hardware I figured I would tan wash it, but I didn’t need to!